-specDist-methods Distance methods for xcmsSet, xcmsRaw and xsAnnotate object a xcmsSet or xcmsRaw.
+specDist-methods Distance methods for xcmsSet, xcmsRaw and xsAnnotate object a xcmsSet or xcmsRaw. method Method to use for distance calculation.
+See details. mzabs, mzppm and parameters for the distance function.

 There are several methods for calculating a distance between two sets of peaks in xcms. specDist is the generic method.